aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/numbersloadoptions/_index.md

 ```

 Sets the type of loading multiple tables in one worksheet.
-[LoadNumbersTableType](../../com.aspose.cells/loadnumberstabletype).
+See [LoadNumbersTableType](../../com.aspose.cells/loadnumberstabletype).

 **Parameters:**
 | Parameter | Type | Description |